protocolbuffers/protobuf/examples/README.md

     ./list_people_go addressbook.data

-Observe that the C++, Python, and Java examples in this directory run in a similar way and can view/modify files created by the Go example and vice versa.
+Observe that the C++, Python, Java, and Dart examples in this directory run in a similar way and can view/modify files created by the Go example and vice versa.